Tank (entertainer): Podcast

 Tank and his manager, J. Valentine, are the hosts of their own streaming podcast, R&B Money Podcast, where they interview popular R&B recording artists, songwriters, producers, and other legends of the genre, discussing industry topics with R&B music at its center.
 The podcast is most popular on the YouTube platform.

 Personal life

 Tank got engaged to his longtime girlfriend Zena Foster on January 16, 2017.
-The couple have two children, Zion and Zoey.
+The couple have two children, Zoey Babbs and Zion Babbs.
 They were married in Los Angeles, California, on July 22, 2018.

-Tank is also the father of three more children from previous relationships: Jordan, Ryen, and Durrell Jr.
+Foster is Tank's second wife.
+He has three more children from previous relationships: Jordan Babbs, Ryen Babbs, and Durrell Babbs Jr.